YogiMangam9248/BronzeToSilver/README.md

-This project demonstrates an **end-to-end ELT workflow** using **dbt Cloud** and **Snowflake**, with a focus on transforming raw transactional data from a Bronze layer into a cleaned and aggregated Silver layer.
+This project demonstrates an **end-to-end ELT workflow** using **dbt Cloud** and **Snowflake**
-# dbt
+# multi-layered ELT pipeline using dbt and Snowflake:

+- **Bronze layer**: Raw, unprocessed data directly ingested from the source (in this case, a Kaggle online retail dataset).
+This layer preserves the original data for traceability and auditing.
+- **Silver layer**: Cleansed and validated data derived from Bronze.
+Here, transformations standardize fields, filter out invalid records, rename columns based on business needs and minimum data validations.
+- **Gold layer**: Aggregated, business-ready data built from the Silver layer.
+This layer is optimized for analytics, dashboards, and reporting, providing insights such as customer-level metrics or sales trends.

-This project demonstrates a simple **bronze → silver data pipeline** using **Snowflake** as the data warehouse and **dbt Cloud** for transformations.
+Step 1: **bronze → silver data pipeline** using **Snowflake** as the data warehouse and **dbt Cloud** for transformations.
 The pipeline uses a **Kaggle dataset of online retail transactions** as the source data to simulate real-world e-commerce data.

 ---